FromZeus/fast_builder/Readme.rst

 How to use
 ----------

-* Put .tar.gz archive of your packet into "package" dirrectory
+* Put .tar.gz archive or "debian" folder of your packet into "package" dirrectory

 * `Configure config.yaml`_